 Ideally, ten mats and a super flex should be used to enable the applicator to go from one side of the driveway to the other without having to lift the mats.
 If this is not feasible then six mats and a floppy may be sufficient.

-After the concrete has had sufficient time to cure, the CCS Release Agent should be removed using water pressure.
+After the concrete has had sufficient time to cure, the release agent should be removed using water pressure.
 Ideally a minimum of three days should expire from the completion of stamping to the time of release agent removal.
 This period may need to be extended in colder climates.

 The excess release agent should be first hosed off.
 Using the rotary floor cleaner, the operator then walks at a brisk speed to remove the topcoats of release agents.